syncfusion/blazor-docs/src/notifications/progress-bar/getting-started.md

 </head>
 ```

-> For Internet Explorer 11, kindly refer the polyfills.
-Refer the [documentation](https://blazor.syncfusion.com/blazor/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.
+> For Internet Explorer 11, kindly refer to the polyfills.
+Refer to the [documentation](https://blazor.syncfusion.com/blazor/documentation/common/how-to/render-blazor-server-app-in-ie/) for more information.

  ```html
 <head>